-The City may elect on February 1, 2035, and on any day thereafter, to redeem Series 2025B Bonds due on or after February 1, 2036.
+The City may elect on February 1, 2034, and on any day thereafter, to redeem Series 2025A Bonds due on or after February 1, 2035.
 Redemption may be in whole or in part and if in part at the option of the City and in such manner as the City shall determine.
-If less than all the Series 2025B Bonds of a maturity are called for redemption, the City will notify DTC of the particular amount of such maturity to be redeemed.
+If less than all the Series 2025A Bonds of a maturity are called for redemption, the City will notify DTC of the particular amount of such maturity to be redeemed.
 DTC will determine, by lot, the amount of each participant's interest in such maturity to be redeemed and each participant will then select by lot the beneficial ownership interests in such maturity to be redeemed.
 All redemptions shall be at a price of par plus accrued interest.

-[MANDATORY REDEMPTION
+MANDATORY REDEMPTION

-The Series 2025B Term Bonds maturing on February 1, [and] (the "Term Bonds") are subject to mandatory sinking fund redemption and shall be redeemed in part at par plus accrued interest on the mandatory dates and in the principal amounts as follows: Year [ ] Tel rm Bond Amount Year erm Bond Amount [first year] [second/last year] \$ \$ [first year] [second/last year] \$ \$
+subject to mandatory onds maturing on February 1, [a sinking fund redemption and shall be red ees and in the principal amounts as follows eemed in part at par Year rm Bond Amount Year rm Bond Amount [first year] [second/last year] \$ \$ [first year] [second/last year] \$ \$ Final Maturity

-The principal amount of the Term Bonds may be reduced through the earlier optional redemption, with any partial optional redemptions of the Term Bonds credited against future mandatory redemption requirements for such Term Bonds in such order as the City shall determine.]
+The principal amount of the Term Bonds may be reduced through the earlier optional redemption, with any partial optional redemptions of the Term Bonds credited against future mandatory redemption requirements for such Term Bonds in such order as the City shall determine.